TUSSGRAY/UKCemap-exam/replit.md

 ## Overview

 A professional certification quiz application designed to help users prepare for the UK Certificate in Mortgage Advice and Practice (CeMAP) examination.
-The application features two distinct modes: Practice Mode (with immediate feedback and flexible question counts) and Exam Mode (100 questions with results shown at the end).
+The application features three distinct modes: Practice Mode (with immediate feedback and flexible question counts), Exam Mode (100 questions with results shown at the end), and Scenario Quiz Mode (realistic case studies with 3 related questions per scenario).
 The system includes periodic advertisement breaks during quiz sessions and tracks user performance.

 ## User Preferences